Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

-The Pleasure Way Tofino is a sporty style RV option, a bold, adventurous choice for the cross-country travelers.
-If you lift the manual pop-up at the top, there is a 49″ x 72″ bunk, which is overhead and serves a valuable secondary sleeping space.
+The Pleasure Way Tofino is a sporty style class B RV option, a bold, adventurous choice for cross-country travelers.
+If you lift the manual pop-up at the top, there is a 49″ x 72″ bunk, which is overhead and serves as a valuable secondary sleeping space.

 You cannot only reap the minimalist benefits with the compact design, but you can also enjoy the enhanced technology with the 2000-watt inverter, touchscreen control mechanism, and coach lithium batteries.

 The floor plan itself is remarkable because of how many amenities fit into such a tight space.
-RV owners can enjoy a manual folding sofa, which can convert into a 54″ x 72″ bed with the help of the cushion that supports it.
+Class B motorhome owners can enjoy a manual folding sofa, which can convert into a 54″ x 72″ bed with the help of the cushion that supports it.
 The versatile swivel seats also enable the driver to flip towards the main lounge area, which helps with extra seating capacity.

 - Over 70 cubic feet of storage in the rear allows you to store all your valuables